KanishCanCode/Krishi-Mitra/README.md

-## KrishiMitra: Blockchain-based Micro Loan Management System for Farmers
+## Kisan-Nidhi: Blockchain-based Micro Loan Management System for Farmers

 ## Overview:

-* KrishiMitra is a decentralized platform designed to simplify and secure the process of providing micro-loans to farmers.
+* Kisan-Nidhi is a decentralized platform designed to simplify and secure the process of providing micro-loans to farmers.
 * By leveraging blockchain technology, the system ensures transparency, immutability and trust between farmers, banks and lending institutions.
-* The goal of KrishiMitra is to reduce exploitation, eliminate middlemen and provide farmers with easier access to credit facilities.
+* The goal of Kisan-Nidhi is to reduce exploitation, eliminate middlemen and provide farmers with easier access to credit facilities.

 ## Key Features